New Year's Resolutions you can actually accomplish

-Imagine asking a crowd of people to raise their hand if they have ever actually accomplished a New Year’s resolution.
-Chances are you’d be met with mumbled excuses and shifting glances—not to mention your own guilt for “accidentally” losing your yoga pass three weeks into January.
-But New Year’s resolutions don’t have to fail—and they can actually be really useful in helping you grow as a lash artist.
-But the key to accomplishing your New Year’s resolutions is making them accomplishable.
+Imagine sitting in a room of people, asking anyone who has successfully seen their new year’s resolution through to December to please raise their hand.
+Likely, you’d be met with uncomfortable shuffles and lowered eyes—not to mention your own guilt for “accidentally” losing your yoga pass two weeks into January.
+But New Year’s resolutions aren’t all destined to fail—and they can actually be a really useful tool for growth.
+The key to accomplishing your New Year’s resolutions is making them accomplishable.

-Particularly when setting goals for your business, determining a realistic timeline is a good place to start.
+Especially when it comes to your business, setting goals with a specific and realistic timeline is a good start.
 If those goals excite you—even better.
-(You can set as many reminders on your phone as you want, but if drilling 8D fans isn’t something you genuinely want to do, you’re not going to do it).
-Instead of setting vague resolutions you can easily back out of, set specific goals you not only want to accomplish, but can.
+(You can set all the reminders your phone can handle, but if you aren’t excited about 8D fan drilling, you’re never going to do it).
+Instead of giving yourself generic resolutions you can easily slip out of, turn your ambitions into goals you not only want to accomplish, but can.

 What you want: To be more active on your business social media

-The resolution: Post to Instagram 3 times a week
+The resolution: Post to Instagram 3x a week

-Whether Instagram, Twitter, or Facebook is your platform of choice, social media is an important tool for getting your work into the world—plus it’s essentially free advertising.
-The issue with wanting to be “more active” is that it’s not really a measurable goal.
-And as the weeks and months pass by you won’t have any real way of knowing whether you’re doing much better than you did last year.
-But by assigning yourself a quota, whether it’s once a week, once a day, or even multiple times per day (thank god for scheduling apps) you can turn a generic goal into one you can actually achieve.
-Plus, you don’t have to wait until December 31st to see if—like your pathetic Crow Pose—you’ve actually made any headway.
-Every week that you get those three beautiful images up you’ve accomplished your goal, and having that sense of achievement throughout the year will motivate you to keep going until the year is over.
+Whether Facebook, Instagram, or Twitter is your preferred platform, getting your work into the world via social media is an important part of building a local and even global following—plus it’s free advertising.
+But “more active” is not really a quantity you can measure.
+By giving yourself a quota, whether it’s a few times a week, daily, or even multiple times per day (thank god for scheduling apps) you can turn a vague goal into an achievable one.
+Plus, you don’t have to wait until the end of the year to see if—like your miserable Downward Dog—you’ve gotten any better at it.
+Every week you get those three gorgeous photos up you’ve met your goal, and having that sense of accomplishment throughout the year will motivate you to keep going.

-The resolution: Take Sundays (or Wednesdays, or Fridays) off
+The resolution: Take Sundays (or Tuesdays, or Fridays) off

-Better work/life balance is a common goal—it’s also the epitome of a vague resolution.
-If what you want is better work/life balance, start with something specific.
-Pick one aspect of your work or home life you want to change (shutting off your phone after 8pm; actually taking a day off every week; or meditating for 10 minutes every morning) and make that your goal.
-Trying to tackle work/life balance with no real idea what that looks like or how to get there will leave you frustrated and unsure if you’ve actually gotten anywhere.
-But meditating for 10 minutes a day?
+The search for a balanced life is a common goal—it’s also the epitome of a vague resolution.
+If your aim is better work/life balance, start small.
+Pick one aspect of your work or home life you want to change (turning your phone off after 9pm; actually taking a day off every week; or meditating for 5 minutes a day) and focus on that.
+Trying to tackle everything at once will leave you feeling like you haven’t gotten anywhere.
+But meditating for 5 minutes every morning?
 That you can do.
-Sure, you might miss a few days—or months—but every day you do meditate or take that much-deserved day off will be a mini-accomplishment and one step forward toward a more balanced life.
+Sure, you might miss a few days—or twenty—but every day you do meditate will be a micro-accomplishment and one more step toward a more balanced life.

 What you want: To grow your skill as a lash artist

-Your skill is already growing with each new set you do, but chances are, you’re looking for a more localized type of growth.
-Maybe you’re ready to take the plunge and learn volume lashing, or finally master different kinds of styling.
-Instead of hoping to “grow” this year, fix your eyes on a specific skill and take a course.
-LashPRO Academy has a lineup of online courses and private training opportunities for learning classic lash extensions, volume lash extensions, and lash lifting.
-Not only will you improve your lash skill in a tangible and measurable way, you’ll get a document of completion to prove it.
-Or enroll in LashPRO Accelerator™ 2018, the only online business course of its kind teaching lash artists branding, marketing, lash skill, business skill, and self-care.
-Each week you’ll get new video modules teaching you real, specific ways to implement changes into your lash business.
+You’re already growing with every lash set you create, but chances are, you’re looking for a more specific type of improvement in your skill.
+Maybe you want to take the leap into volume lashing, or become a master stylist.
+Rather than just hoping for “better” this year, set your sights on a specific technique and take a course.
+LashPRO Academy has a lineup of online courses and private training opportunities, including classic lashing, volume lashing, and lash lifting.
+Not only will you elevate your lash (and business) skill in a real way, you’ll get a document of completion to prove it.
+Or enroll in LashPRO Accelerator™ 2018, the first online business course created specifically for lash artists that teaches branding, marketing, lash skill, business skill, and self-care.
+Every week you’ll get new modules, and real, specific ways to implement changes into your business.
 Learn more about LashPRO Accelerator™ here.

 What you want: To show inner corners who’s boss